-The concept of the thin client grew up alongside the growth of Terminal Services and Citrix Server based computing in the 2000’s, but the concept dates back decades when people accessed centralized application mainframes using dumb terminals.
+The concept of thin client computing grew up alongside the growth of Terminal Services and Citrix Server-based computing in the 2000’s, but the concept dates back decades when people accessed centralized application mainframes using dumb terminals.

 Thin clients have always been seen as an inexpensive, cost-efficient way to harness the emerging power of remote desktops delivered from data centers or the cloud.
 Even skinnier, leaner versions of thin clients called zero clients became popular throughout the 2000’s as people tried to drive the cost of endpoints down.